 In my marriage, I started taking charge of the negative beliefs I had about marriage itself, and the views and perspectives I had on men in general.
-And as I mentioned, in our first year of marriage there was plenty of trauma, but being able to use reflection and find deeper meaning and purpose in it now, I've walked away with some real life lessons I would never have learnt in a book or from someone else.
-And if I had chosen to run away instead of stick through it, who knows where I would be now, but I do know that I would be even more broken than I was before, lonely and without a purpose, growth and maturation that was necessary in this process.
+And as I mentioned, in our first year of marriage there was plenty of trauma, but being able to use reflection and find deeper meaning and purpose in it now, I've walked away with some real life lessons I would never have learnt in a book.
+And if I had chosen to run away instead of sticking through it, who knows where I would be now, but I do know that I would be even more broken than I was before: lonely and without purpose, growth and the maturation that was necessary in this process.

 So today, I stand here proudly with my Diploma in Life Coaching and my brave husband, ready and willing to make a real impact in the world.
 Something I wasn't ready for 3 years ago.
 One thing I've learnt is that God wants to use these moments to shape us and mould us for deeper love and connection.

 Someone once told me to speak my truth and let my voice be heard because someone out there needs desperately to hear it.
-I hope that this brings you whoever you are, some hope and encouragement. <3
+My hope that my story brings you hope and encouragement.

 Question to you: